 The Survey Still Rules

-Employee engagement surveys are one of the best tools companies have for getting feedback on everything from morale and performance to deciding what should be on the menu for lunch.
+An employee survey is one of the best tools companies have for getting feedback on everything from morale and engagement to deciding what to have for lunch.

-With “employee engagement” having long been a metric for workplace satisfaction, Gartner reports that, “80% of senior leaders believe good employee engagement is a critical part of achieving business objectives,” and that, “74% (of organizations) in 2019 — will still use formal, large-scale surveys to gauge employee engagement.”
+“Employee engagement” has long been a metric for workplace satisfaction.
+Gartner reports that 80% of senior leaders believe good employee engagement is a critical part of achieving business objectives.
+They also reveal that, 74% (of organizations) will still use formal, large-scale surveys to gauge employee engagement.

-While survey results remain a vital indicator of employee morale and business health, surveys themselves face the same challenges that trouble internal communications in general: a struggle to digitize processes, low participation levels, and a lack of reach to all employees.
+Survey results remain a vital indicator of employee morale and business health.
+But surveys themselves face the same challenges that trouble internal communications in general.
+There's a struggle to digitize processes, low participation levels, and a lack of reach to all employees.
 These hurdles are especially frustrating to internal communicators already pressed for time and resources.
 However, abandoning one of the few established methods of receiving employee feedback isn’t a solution.
 In fact, despite the difficulties, employee engagement surveys remain one of the few direct channels for workers to share their cares and concerns with management.

 So, how do communications professionals optimize employee engagement surveys?